-Six tech tips for remote learning: Protect your kid’s data and make sure they look good on Zoom
+Six tech tips for remote learning: Protect your kids’ data and make sure they look good on Zoom

-We spoke with education and privacy experts to glean some basic tips for things you can do now, before you end up with a $400 bill from the App Store, a digital footprint that will trail your children to college or just a stressed out and unhappy student.
+We spoke with education and privacy experts to glean some basic tips for things you can do now, before you end up with a $400 bill from the App Store, a digital footprint that will trail your children to college, or just a stressed out and unhappy student.

 Set up separate school and play accounts

 Create a division between online activities for school and recreation by making sure kids have separate email addresses.
-If they have an email address automatically created by the school district, — a Gmail address through Google Classroom, for example — use that for all education apps and sites.
+If they have an email address automatically created by the school district — a Gmail address through Google Classroom, for example — use that for all education apps and sites.
 Create a separate email for other activities, like surfing the Web, falling into (closely monitored) YouTube rabbit holes or playing games with friends.
 That can keep any damaging information, like visits to inappropriate websites, out of the school’s hands.

 Caroline Knorr, the senior parenting editor at Common Sense Media, a media advocacy group for families, recommends making a clear distinction between homework time and free time.
 If they don’t already have one, that means you may have to get your kids their own email accounts.
 If they’re under 13, use a tool like Google Family Link to create a special account for their age range that limits advertising.